-Son La – The water level in Son La Hydropower Reservoir has risen again after a prolonged drought, stabilizing the livelihoods of people living along the lake, and recovering tourism and fishing.
+Son La – The water level in Son La Hydropower Reservoir has risen again after a prolonged drought, helping people living along the lake stabilize their livelihoods, and tourism and fishing have recovered.

-Houseboats and fishing boats anchored on the Son La Hydropower Reservoir, the lake water has risen again after a period of drying up.
+Houseboats and fishing boats are anchored on the Son La Hydropower Reservoir, where the water level has risen again after a period of drying up.
 Photo: Truong Son

-In early July, reporters from Lao Dong Newspaper were present in Quynh Nhai commune (Son La province) - considered the largest lake tourism and fish cage farming center in the region.
+In early July, Lao Dong Newspaper reporters were present in Quynh Nhai commune (Son La province) - considered the largest lake tourism and fish cage farming center in the region.

-Records show that the lake water is clear and blue, the water level is rising every day.
-Marinas and tourist attractions have become bustling again, with boats bustling to take visitors to explore the poetic natural landscape of Son La Hydropower Reservoir.
+Records show that the lake water is clear and the water level is rising every day.
+The marinas and tourist attractions have become bustling again, with boats bustling to take visitors to explore the poetic natural landscape of the Son La Hydroelectric Reservoir.

 Waterway traffic and tourism activities have been severely affected.
 However, in just over a week, the water has started to rise sharply, tourists are returning, especially on weekends, the number of customers booking tours to explore Uy Phong Bay is gradually increasing.